Peyote: Adverse reactions

 A study published in 2007 found no evidence of long-term cognitive problems related to peyote use in Native American Church ceremonies, but researchers stressed their results may not apply to those who use peyote in other contexts.
 A four-year large-scale study of Navajo who regularly ingested peyote found only one case where peyote was associated with a psychotic break in an otherwise healthy person; other psychotic episodes were attributed to peyote use in conjunction with pre-existing substance abuse or mental health problems.
 Later research found that those with pre-existing mental health issues are more likely to have adverse reactions to peyote.
 Peyote use does not appear to be associated with hallucinogen persisting perception disorder (a.k.a. "flashbacks") after religious use.
 Peyote also does not seem to be associated with physical dependence, but some users may experience psychological dependence.

 Peyote can have strong emetic effects, and one death has been attributed to esophageal bleeding caused by vomiting after peyote ingestion in a Native American patient with a history of alcohol abuse.
 Peyote is also known to cause potentially serious variations in heart rate, blood pressure, breathing, and pupillary dilation.

-Research into the huichol natives of central-western Mexico, who have taken peyote regularly for an estimated 1,500 years or more, found no evidence of chromosome damage in either men or women.
+Research into the Huichol natives of central-western Mexico, who have taken peyote regularly for an estimated 1,500 years or more, found no evidence of chromosome damage in either men or women.

+According to a statement made by Gertrude Bonnin in 1916, a member of the Sioux tribe, the use of Peyote had been the direct cause of death among 25 Utes in last two years.

 Cultural significance

 Wixarika (Huichol) culture

-The Wixarika religion consists of four principal deities: Corn, Kayumarie (Blue Deer), Hikuri (Peyote), and the Eagle, all descended from their Sun God.
+The Wixarika religion consists of four principal deities: Corn, Kayumari (Blue Deer), Hikuri (Peyote), and the Eagle, all descended from their Sun God.
 Schaefer has interpreted this to mean that peyote is the soul of their religious culture and a visionary sacrament that opens a pathway to the other deities.

+Religion

+Native American Church

+Peyote is considered sacramental and sacred in the Native American Church, also known as Peyotism.
+It is used in rituals for "a closer understanding of the spiritual world" and to commune with God and the spirits (including the deceased) in order to receive spiritual power, guidance, reproof, and healing.
+To many followers, peyote itself is personified as "Peyote Spirit", considered to be either God's equivalent for the Indians to Jesus for mainstream Christians, or Jesus himself.

+Peyote is consumed during an all-night healing ceremony inside a hogan, a traditional Navajo building, or a tipi.
+The ritual starts around 8 P.M Saturday, and includes prayer, singing, sacramental eating of peyote, water rites, and contemplation.
+It concludes with a communion breakfast on Sunday morning.